 - Food preference of customers: The type of food they want to eat, for example, Chinese dishes, South Indian dishes, Sandwiches, and so on.

 - Money is available to spend on food.

 - Time of the day.

 - Ambiance desired.

 - Personal experience.

-The customers do not have a choice where to eat and have to avail services provided by particular catering outlets.
+The customers do not have a choice where to eat and have to avail themselves of services provided by particular catering outlets.

 The customers have a limited choice of where to eat.
 In such a market, the customers have a choice before selecting the food and beverages.
 Once the choice is made, the customers have no choice but to be content with what is on offer.

-These are some department of the F&B services which is following:
+These are some departments of the F&B services:

 1. Banquet Organization